 Still water, or lentic systems generally include lakes and ponds.
 A lake's structure has a significant impact on its biological, chemical, and physical features.
 Some lentic systems may be fresh water bodies, while others have varying levels of salinity.
-Most basintype wetlands belong within lentic systems; these are areas of constant soil saturation or inundation with distinct vegetative and faunal communities.
+Most basin-type wetlands belong within lentic systems; these are areas of constant soil saturation or inundation with distinct vegetative and faunal communities.
 Lakes and ponds are usually connected with streams in the same watershed.
 The method of lake formation is the basis for classifying different lake types.
 Natural processes of formation most commonly include glacial, volcanic, and tectonic forces while dams, or excavation of basins, create human constructed lakes.
 In his classic review of lake types, Hutchinson (1957) describes 76 different types of lakes.
 Caddo Lake in Texas is naturally occurring.
 There are also many playa lakes, marsh lakes, and oxbows or resacas that are naturally occurring in Texas.
 The rest though, are constructed reservoirs or impoundments.
 Although on human time scales we may think of lakes as permanent, they are short-lived features on the landscape.
 They are depressions in the earth's surface in regions where water is available to fill the basin.
 Over time, lakes fill with sediments and organic material while outlets tend to erode the lake rim away.
+There are multiple types of lakes, many of which do not exist in Texas.